JJ/perl6em/txt/1-liners.md

     set(^1000})

-will create a set with 1000 elements, sincd `^1000` returns a range with numbers from 0 to 1000.
+will create a set with 1000 elements, since `^1000` returns a range with numbers from 0 to 1000.

 Sets can be used to represent baskets, or shelves, or groups of people&#x2026; When